-4.4 Cheque attached for AWC application fee 4.5 Location(s) of proposed operations 5.0 - I, ne undersigned, hereby declare that: $\checkmark$ he information provided in this application form is true and correct. $\checkmark$ hat the information provided in this application will allow CAAM to calculate an estimate for service for processing this pplication. $\checkmark$ hat the cost estimate may change, and processing the application may be delayed, if: ${\odot}$ The application does not accurately and completely identify my requirements; or $\circ$ The details in this application are subsequently changed; or Adequate supporting documentation has not been provided. ✓ or the CAAM to proceed with this application, I must: Accept the cost estimate; and Forward the prescribed payment; and Forward all supporting documentations to the CAAM.
-I, the u dersigned, hereby declared that the UAS operation will comply with: ✓ . ny applicable UAS Regulations related to privacy, data protection, liability, insurance, security and environmental rotection; and $\checkmark$ he applicable requirements of MCAR and its legislation pertaining UAS; and
+4.4 Cheque attached for AWC application fee 4.5 Location(s) of proposed operations

+5.0 - I, the undersigned, hereby declare that:

+- ✓ The information provided in this application form is true and correct. - ✓ That the information provided in this application will allow CAAM to calculate an estimate for service for processing this application. - ✓ That the cost estimate may change, and processing the application may be delayed, if: - o The application does not accurately and completely identify my requirements; or - o The details in this application are subsequently changed; or - o Adequate supporting documentation has not been provided. - ✓ For the CAAM to proceed with this application, I must: - Accept the cost estimate; and - o Forward the prescribed payment; and - o Forward all supporting documentations to the CAAM. - I, the undersigned, hereby declared that the UAS operation will comply with: - ✓ Any applicable UAS Regulations related to privacy, data protection, liability, insurance, security and environmental protection; and - ✓ The applicable requirements of MCAR and its legislation pertaining UAS; and